Access control overview

 - Subscription barrier: Similarly, there are subscription levels that determine which features and data types are available for a vehicle.
 Subscription levels can be assigned to individual vehicles, or inherited via organizational membership.

-field in the header
+permission_via field in the header of the response.

-, including additional information about the permission source, and organization.
+This will show either via: me or via: organization, including additional information about the permission source, and organization.

 If you have multiple permissions for a vehicle, all applicable sources will be listed.